morpho-org/vault-v2/README.md

 ### Adapters

-Vault V1 strategies were defined by a tuple of the form `(CollateralToken, LoanToken, LLTV, Oracle, IRMAddress)`, which defined offers accepted by the vault.
+Vault V1 strategies were defined by a tuple of the form `(CollateralToken, LoanToken, LLTV, Oracle, InterestControllerAddress)`, which defined offers accepted by the vault.
 Vault V2 introduces more flexibility in defining strategies.
 Vaults can allocate assets not only to Morpho Markets V1 and V2,